Application Essay Guidelines

 Leadership and Competencies

 What does leadership mean, how do you measure leadership?
 One approach is through management and leadership competencies.
 We define competencies as measurable skills, knowledge, and abilities that identify successful managers in the information security discipline.
 In your graduate program, you will be exposed to core competencies.
-They are covered in your required course, MGT421: SANS Leadership and Management Competencies.
+They are covered in your required course, ISE 5600: IT Security Leadership Competencies or ISM 5400: IT Security Planning, Policy, and Leadership.
 Some of the competencies that you will be taught are reinforced by specific course work and exercises:

-- Importance of Communication: The presentation skills course will help you develop your oral and written communication skills.
+- Importance of Communication: The presentation skills course, ISE/ISM 5000 (SANS MGT 305), will help you develop your oral and written communication skills.

-- Self-Direction: We will be monitoring your progress throughout the program, but it will be up to you to sign up for classes and get the work done on time at a proper level of quality.
+- Self-Direction: We will monitor your progress throughout the program, but it will be up to you to register for and complete courses within the allowed time at a proper level of quality.

-- Coaching and Training: MSISM students are required to serve as Teaching Assistants, and your final requirement will be to teach a Security Awareness course in your geographic area.
+- Coaching and Training: One of your final degree requirements will be to teach a Security Awareness course in your own community.

-- Leadership Qualities: Many of the faculty you will be working with are leaders in information security field, they will consistently model leadership in the information security field.
+- Leadership Qualities: The faculty you will work with are leaders in the field of information security.
+Look to them to model leadership in the information security field.